pinterest/typespec/graphql_design_doc.md

 ## Enums

+> [!WARNING]
+> This section is under review and possible reconsideration.

 ### Context and design challenges

 TSP enum member types have no meaning in GraphQL and the enum member values should follow the naming convention shown below (similar to all other literal names).
 From the GraphQL spec: “[*EnumValue*](https://spec.graphql.org/October2021/#EnumValue)